Lab4US/gpu-short-course/README.md

 ## Contents
 - slides — decks of slides for the presentation;
-- exercises — Jupyter notebooks with CUDA code examples to run.
+- exercises — Jupyter notebooks with CUDA code examples to run,
+- cfg - configuration files

 ## Organization
 The short-course is organized by [us4us Ltd.](http://us4us.eu/) and [IPPT PAN](http://www.ippt.pan.pl/en/), and will be presented: